chudkowsky/howcryptoworksbook/Chapter_09_DeFi_Protocols_Mechanisms.md

 **Maintaining the Peg**: To keep USDS trading at exactly $1, Sky uses two main tools.
 First, the **LitePSM** acts like an exchange window, allowing seamless conversion between USDS and USDC by routing through the legacy DAI system.
 Second, the **Sky Savings Rate** works like a traditional bank's interest rate—when demand for USDS is low, Sky raises the rate to attract depositors and reduce supply.

 **The Endgame Evolution**: Sky is transitioning from its original DAI system to the new USDS framework, with migration paths for existing users.
+During migration, DAI and USDS will coexist, with the **LitePSM** and **Sky Savings Rate (SSR)** used to manage peg/liquidity and demand.
 The protocol increasingly backs its stablecoins with real-world assets like Treasury bills alongside crypto collateral, blending DeFi innovation with traditional finance stability.

 ### Maple Finance: Institutional Credit On-Chain